thindil/steamsky/bin/doc/MODDING.md

   Repair Ship info when noone is assigned to repair the ship.
 Optional.
 * Key `RepairOrderIcon`: Path to the SVG image which will be used on button to give repair order to the whole crew.
 Optional.
-* Key `UpgradeIcon`: Hexadecimal number on UTF-8 character used to show Upgrade Ship info.
+* Key `UpgradeIcon`: Path to the SVG image which will be  used to show Upgrade Ship info when someone works on it.
+Optional.
+* Key `NoUpgradeIcon`: Path to the SVG image which will be used to show Upgrade Ship info when noone is assigned to upgrade the ship.
 Optional.
 * Key `CleanIcon`: Hexadecimal number on UTF-8 character used to show Clean Ship info.
 Optional.
 * Key `ManufactureIcon`: Hexadecimal number on UTF-8 character used to show